-We’ve covered about the availability of first beta of Advanced SystemCare 4 and 3rd Beta of ASC 4 , if you’re using latest ASC 4 beta, you can observe Advanced SystemCare Performance Monitor running and shows some rating on the right side of the screen highlighting CPU, RAM, Disk and Network usage, if you find this annoying, you can disable Advanced SystemCare Performance Monitor, here is how.
+We’ve covered about the availability of the first and third betas of Advanced SystemCare 4, if you’re using the latest version, you can notice Advanced SystemCare Performance Monitor running on the right side of the screen highlighting CPU, RAM, Disk and Network usage, if you find this annoying, you can disable Advanced SystemCare Performance Monitor, here is how.

 What is Advanced SystemCare Performance Monitor?